-- New PID and mount namespaces are setup for the container process. - Settings for OCI hooks are generated from the OCI hook JSON configuration files which are configured by the sysadmin.
+- New PID and mount namespaces are setup for the container process. - Settings for OCI hooks are copied from Sarus's configuration file.

 Container launch

 Once the bundle's rootfs directory and confg.json file are in place, Sarus forks a process calling an OCI-compliant runtime, which in turn spawns and maintains the container process.